The NuSTAR and Chandra view of CL 0217+70 and Its Tell-Tale Radio Halo: Data analysis and results

 In order to study the temperature jumps and prominent structures in the FOV more accurately, we selected regions of interest in the \nustar\ data and used {\tt nucrossarf} to account for the crosstalk.
 The selected regions are overlaid on the \nustar\ image on the left panel, and the corresponding region values are presented in the right panel of Fig.~\ref{fig:crossarfmask}.

 The motivation behind selecting regions are based on the recent \chandra~study proposing surface brightness edges, the results of our \nustar~GGM and temperature map results, and LOFAR images.
 Region 1 corresponds to the radio SB depression as seen in the LOFAR image (Fig.~\ref{fig:lofar}, right panel).
 Region 2 is a wedge, again evidenced by LOFAR image.
 We selected these regions to investigate any correspondence of these radio features with the X-ray data.
 Regions 3 (C$_{in}$) and 4 (C$_{out}$) correspond to the inner and outer side of the central SB edge, respectively, as highlighted in Fig.~\ref{fig:inneredge}.
 Region 5 represents the central region of the cluster that excludes the emission from Regions 1, 2, 3, and 4.
 Region 6 is the ``hot spot", which we investigate with the aforementioned three scenarios in Section~\ref{sec:TempMap}.

-Regions 7 (N$_{in}$) and 8 (N$_{out}$) are the inner and outer part of the northern SB edge, respectively, and similarly, Regions 9 (S$_{in}$) and 10 (S$_{out}$) are the inner and outer sides of the southern SB edge, respectively.
+Regions 7 (N$_{in}$) and 8 (N$_{out}$) are the inner (downstream) and outer (upstream) part of the northern SB edge proposed by \citet{zhang20}, respectively, and similarly, Regions 9 (S$_{in}$) and 10 (S$_{out}$) are the inner and outer sides of the southern SB, respectively.
+We note that Regions 7, 8, 9 and 10 are not the exact regions selected by \citet{zhang20} that were used to draw the SB profiles on the corresponding edges in their work.
+The \nustar~FOV ($13\arcmin \times 13\arcmin$) is considerably smaller than the \chandra~FOV ($16\arcmin \times 16\arcmin$), and the regions they use for the SB profiles exceeds our FOV.
+We widened the angle of the southern and northern edge arcs to be able to capture as much upstream photons as possible for better statistics.

 Regions 11, 12 and 13 indicate the outer cluster emission at different directions that is most likely isothermal.
 Channel is represented by Region 14.
 Finally, Regions 15, 16, and 17 are point sources as seen by \chandra~and \nustar.

 We extracted spectra from these 17 regions in total using {\tt nuproducts}, and found the best fit model for these regions.
 In total, we have 13 regions to account for the ICM emission modeled by an {\tt apec}, and 3 point sources (circular regions in Fig.~\ref{fig:crossarfmask}) modeled by a {\tt powerlaw}.
 And for Region 6, we use three different models as explained in detail in Section~\ref{sec:TempMap}.